lenmorld/egghead-arcp/README.md

 ```

 7 - render props

+> A render prop is a function that renders JSX based on state and helper arguments.
+This pattern is the most flexible way to share component logic while giving complete UI flexibility.

 step back from Context, we re-use Lesson 1's simple Toggle

 Currently the <Toggle /> component has complete control over rendering,